Restoring to Amazon EC2

 If the disk you want to restore contains an LVM volume group, Veeam Agent will restore the original disk and the LVM volume group as 2 separate disks.
 Among other things, this leads to the increase of the required storage space.
 For example, you restore a machine with 2 disks, and a separate LVM volume group is configured on each of these disks.
 In this case, Veeam Agent will restore 4 disks.
 The restored disks will consume storage space equal to the size of 2 original disks and 2 LVM volume groups from these disks.

-The procedure of restore to Amazon EC2 from a Veeam Agent backup practically is similar to the same restore procedure from a VM backup.
-To learn more, see the Restore to Amazon EC2 section in the Veeam Backup & Replication User Guide.
+The procedure of restore to Amazon EC2 from a Veeam Agent backup practically does not differ from the same procedure for a VM backup.
+To learn more about restore to Amazon EC2, see the Restore to Amazon EC2 section in the Veeam Backup & Replication User Guide.